 All monies held in the Trust Fund are excluded from the financial statements.
 A separate statement of those monies appears at Note 28 to these financial statements.

-CITY OF VINCENT NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2020
+CITY OF VINCENT NOTES TO AND FORMING PART OF THE FINANCIAL REPORT

-2. REVENUE AND EXPENSES
+2 REVENUE AND EXPENSES

-Recognition of revenue is dependant on the source of revenue and the associated terms and conditions associated with each source
+Because of courses is decondant as the course of courses and the associated towns and applicant associated with each of